 These vacancies blighted neighborhoods and provoked crime, destroying the wealth of neighboring homeowners.
 Heavy residential vacancies, an indicator of an improperly functioning local economy, were the norm from about 2006-2011.
-Heading into 2017, residential vacancies are slightly below normal at 1.1%.
-Rental vacancies are well below normal, as the demand for rentals has outpaced new rental construction in the years following the foreclosure crisis.
+Heading into 2019, residential vacancies are at a normal level at 1.2%.
+Rental vacancies are still below normal, as the demand for rentals has outpaced new rental construction in the years following the foreclosure crisis.

 A look at trends driving vacancies during the past recession and recovery cycle provide a glimpse into what vacancies can tell us about the direction of the current recovery.